 Brigadier General (Brig Gen)(O7)

 Becoming a brigadier general is an arduous process.
 It begins with a board of general officers creating a list of candidates and ends with the president choosing those to be promoted from that pool.
 Brigadier generals must retire after 30 years of service or after five years in their rank.

 Major General (Maj Gen)(O8)

-A two-star rank, Major General is the highest rank an Airman can achieve during peacetime.
-The promotion process is mostly similar to the process in becoming a Brigadier General.
+A two-star rank in the Air Force, the promotion to major general is mostly similar to the process in becoming a brigadier general.

 Lieutenant General (Lt Gen)(O9)

-Lieutenant Generals are picked by the president from the existing pool of Air Force General Officers.
-Their rank is temporary and is removed when they end their term.
+Lieutenant generals are picked by the president from the existing pool of Air Force general officers.